Tour Steven Seagal's $3.6m bulletproof mansion in the Arizona desert

 Clandestine cave home, Arkansas, USA

-Inside, the home boasts a unique natural aesthetic, with four bedrooms and four bathrooms.
-The cave can sleep up to 16 people at any one time, offering the ideal space for you and your family to hide out.
-With almost 6,000 square feet of interior space, you'll never feel overcrowded in this luxury abode.
+Inside, the home is shaped by its rugged rock walls.
+Featuring four bedrooms and four bathrooms, the cave can sleep up to 16 people at any one time, offering the ideal space for a family to hide out.

 Clandestine cave home, Arkansas, USA

-As well as an indoor waterfall that's fed by an underground spring, the cave features a geothermal heating system, so you'll always have a supply of hot water!
-There is also a helicopter landing pad outside, so you and your friends can make a quick getaway should trouble find you!
-In 2017 the property sold for $2.8 million (£2m) and is now a luxury self-catering property.
+As well as an indoor waterfall fed by an underground spring, the cave features a geothermal heating system so you'll always have a reliable supply of hot water.

 Comments